danny-zou18/Data-Structures/HW/hw3/README.txt

 Valgrind/Dr. Memory, std::cout & print, etc.)?
 How did you test the "corner cases" of your Matrix class design & implementation?

+The only issues I really had with my program was memory issues.
+To resolve these issues, I just used Valgrind to find memory leaks and errors.
+For the corner cases that I can think of, which is if you have to quarter a matrix with either 1 row or column, I just implemented a simple test case in my student test cases.

 EXTRA CREDIT:
 Indicate here if you implemented resize() for extra credit.
+I have
 Also document the order notation for your resize() function.
+O(m^2 * n^3)

 MISC.
 COMMENTS TO GRADER:
 (optional, please be concise!)
+None, thank you